phatblat/360iDev-Slides/2014-Slides.md

 360|iDev Slides & Code
 ==============

-A collection of links to slide decks and source code from talks at 360|iDev 2014
+A collection of links to slide decks and source code from talks at [360|iDev](http://360idev.com) 2014

 -----

+_Sessions are listed alphabeticaly by session name_

 ## Adaptive Layout Workshop
 Sam Davies [@iwantmyrealname](https://twitter.com/iwantmyrealname)